Federal Tax Lien: How to Solve the Problem

 A federal tax lien only applies to the person whose name is listed on the lien.
 Thus, if the federal tax lien names one spouse and the other spouse owns the family home, then there is no impact on the title of the home.
 The same concept applies to all your property.

-A federal tax lien attaches to all your property, including the taxpayer’s real estate, personal property, business property and financial assets.
+A federal tax lien attaches to all your property, including the taxpayer’s real or personal property, business property and financial assets.
 This shows the powerful nature of the government’s claim.
 Also, a federal tax lien attaches to all your property, including financial assets and business property, that are acquired in the future.

 Exceptions to the Power of Federal Tax Liens